adamhjk/adam-vim/README.md

 Leader is mapped to ','

 ## Plugins

 The current list is maintained in the vimrc through vundle.
+Check out vimrc.

 ## Commands